 Yeah, you heard right!
 Friggin' Bigfoot.
-The big kahuna himself, Sasquatch, the mysterious ape-creature of North America.
+The big kahuna himself, Sasquatch, the mysterious ape-creature of the North American forests.
 Episodes arguing that 'hey, maybe we can kinda-sorta talk to plants' are all well and good, but I like my nonsense like my coffee: strong, hairy and hard to capture on film.

 I have odd tastes in coffee, is what I'm saying.